Save money by managing data

 How data is sold

 Home internet and mobile phone providers price their plans based on how much data they offer.
-The bigger the monthly data allowance, the more expensive the plan.
+Some home internet plans offer unlimited data, and the price of the plan is based on the speed of the connection instead.
+The bigger the monthly data allowance or the faster the speed, the more expensive the plan.

 What you get for your money

-An expensive plan will offer lots of data, and maybe even free phone calls.
+An expensive mobile plan will offer lots of data and unlimited free phone calls and texts.
 But if you know how many calls you make per month, and how much data you use, the more expensive plan might just be a waste of money.

 Mobile data is expensive!

-Compared to home internet data, mobile data is more expensive.
+Compared with home internet data, mobile data is more expensive.

 Using home data on your mobile